 Galileo System Cleaner removal:

-If you can't download or run spyware remover try running registry fix (link below).
+If you cannot download or run the spyware remover, try running the registry fix (link below).
 It enables execution of programs.

 Alternative Galileo System Cleaner removal instructions:

-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

-Now we need to remove proxy settings.
+Now remove the proxy settings.
 This fake antivirus program adds a proxy to your Internet connection settings to show various errors when you try to access Internet.

-After completing all these steps your computer should be clean.
+After completing these steps, your computer should be clean.

 Other tools known to remove Galileo System Cleaner:

 The fake antivirus programs (also known as "rogue antivirus programs" or "scareware") are applications that tries to lure computer users into paying for their non-existent full versions to remove the supposedly detected security infections (although the computer is actually clean).
 These bogus programs are created by cyber criminals who design them to look as legitimate antivirus software.
 Most commonly rogue antivirus programs infiltrate user's computer using poop-up windows or alerts which appear when users surf the Internet.
 These deceptive messages trick users into downloading a rogue antivirus program on their computers.
 Other known tactics used to spread scareware include exploit kits, infected email messages, online ad networks, drive-by downloads, or even direct calls to user's offering free support.